awsdocs/amazon-eks-user-guide/doc_source/configure-kubectl.md

          echo 'export PATH=$HOME/bin:$PATH' >> ~/.bashrc
          ```

-    1. Test that the `heptio-authenticator-aws` binary works\.
+    1. Test that the `aws-iam-authenticator` binary works\.

        ```
-       heptio-authenticator-aws help
+       aws-iam-authenticator help
        ```
   + Or, to install the `aws-iam-authenticator` binary from GitHub using go get: